Aman2907/REALTIME-CHAT-APPLICATION/README.md

-🗨️ Allchat – Real-Time Chat Application
+# **🗨️ Allchat – Real-Time Chat Application**

-Allchat is a robust real-time chat application that enables seamless communication between users.
+**Allchat** is a robust real-time chat application that enables seamless communication between users.
 Whether it's one-on-one or group conversations, Allchat ensures a smooth and uninterrupted chatting experience with real-time updates.

+...

 🚀 Features